Google Workspace : Collaboration + productivity apps (opens in new tab)

-This is not least because software licensing fees for alternative office suites can be competitive, and some are even free to use.
+However, a range of alternative competitors have become increasingly attractive, not least because of more price-competitive licensing fees, and some are free to use.
 However, paying less, or nothing, doesn't necessarily mean that the software is of lower quality, as the open source community can testify.

 If you're using the office alternative as a standalone piece of software there shouldn't be any such issues, but it is something to be mindful about if you end up changing to a different software suite.

-That said, the best in the Microsoft Office alternatives are generally strong programs with full functionality, and little problem sharing files with other platforms.
-Here we'll show the best of them, along with their strengths and weaknesses.
+That said, the best in the Microsoft Office alternatives are generally strong programs with full functionality, and little problem sharing files with other platforms, though few come close to the full functionality of Microsoft 365 with its cloud service bundle that includes OneDrive and Microsoft Teams.

-- We've also highlighted the best free word processor
+We've also featured the best free office software.

 LibreOffice is the offspring of The Document Foundation and split from OpenOffice in 2010.
 The suite itself is free and open source, and is made up of a word processor, spreadsheet and presentation software, and is available in 110 languages.